-It has been suggested that psychological factors affect which negotiating style is
+It has been suggested that psychological factors affect which negotiating style is followed,38 and this is reflected in a very combative comment from a senior defendant lawyer:

 I come from a background of doing things that make me potentially quite combative.
 For instance, I spent a lot of years doing martial arts.
-So in a way when you read around subjects like that, there's all kinds of pseudo philosophical stuff that gets transmitted into American corporate structures ....
-Therefore you can become very good at mind games....
+So in a way when you read around subjects like that, there's all kinds of pseudo philosophical stuff that gets transmitted into American corporate structures Therefore you can become very good at mind games....
 [Y]eah, you can do all the usual tricks....
 [T]here are ... a lot of claimant lawyers who seem to run things on the basis of: 'This is a points exercise and every time I get one over on you I will'.
 Now the difficulty with that situation is - as one of my old bosses used to say to me - if you're going to put the boot in, make damn sure your laces are done up.
 EW5